Creating Simulations in Excel Training Package: Basic + Intermediate (CBT and Optional Live Workshops)

 Enter the Monte Carlo simulation.
 Born out of the Manhattan Project, the Monte Carlo simulation uses randomly-calculated values to run thousands of scenarios and calculate the most likely outcomes.
 Studies have shown how the use of a Monte Carlo simulation tool can measurably improve forecasts in everything from NASA unmanned space probe mission risk to the financial performance of oil exploration firms.

-CBT Modules: Each participant will receive an email from WordPress with the information to complete the self-paced online training.
+Course Access: The asynchronous modules are completed at academy.hubbardresearch.com.
+Within 24 hours of registration each participant will receive an email with the access information to complete the self-paced online training.

 Schedule a Private Webinar for Your Organization